rcassani/castoriscausa/content/articles/ge62vr_nvidia_cuda_two_monitors.md

 		$ sudo apt-get install freeglut3-dev build-essential libx11-dev libxmu-dev libxi-dev libgl1-mesa-glx libglu1-mesa libglu1-mesa-dev

 </br>
+**Building the samples**

-**Building the samples.** Several of the samples require **GL libraries**, to find the correct path for those libraries, the file `fingllib.mk` is used.
+ Several of the samples require **GL libraries**, to find the correct path for those libraries, the file `fingllib.mk` is used.
 As **Linux Mint** is not an officially supported distribution a slight change is necessary in the `fingllib.mk` file.
 To avoid editing all instances of this file, its multiple copies will be replaced with a symbolic link.

 * Go to `/common` folder in the samples path